FisherKyle/TrackSuggest/README.md

 ###### _By **Kyle Fisher**_

 ## **//** Description

-Ultimately an exercise in CSS, HTML, and GitHub, this website represents my first solo endeavor in computer programming.
+Track Suggester is a webpage that assists users interested in learning code and other developer skills.
+It utilizes jQuery to gather users' answers to several questions and, in turn, provides them with suggestions

-## **//** /Installation Requirements/Instructions
+## **//** Installation Requirements/Instructions

-1. Clone the repository found at https://github.com/FisherKyle/LandingPage.git.
+1. Clone the repository found at https://github.com/FisherKyle/TrackSuggest.git
 2. Open the file titled "index.html" in your web browser.

-_Or_, using your web browser, navigate to the gh-page: https://fisherkyle.github.io/LandingPage/
+_Or_, using your web browser, navigate to the gh-page: https://fisherkyle.github.io/TrackSuggest/

 ## **//** Support and contact details

-Contact kyle@kylefisher.com for further information or assistance with the site.
+Contact kyle@kylefisher.com for more information.

 ## **//** Technologies Used